FAQ for Electing Pass-Through Entities – 2024 Updates- Updated October 21, 2024

 When should I request a waiver of penalties?

-– Requests for waivers of penalties associated with estimated payments should be submitted at the time the taxpayer files their annual income tax or financial institution excise tax return using the penalty waiver request form (Form PWR) along with the estimated penalty forms identified below.
+– You should submit requests for waivers of penalties associated with estimated payments at the time you file your annual income tax or financial institution excise tax return using the penalty waiver request form (Form PWR) along with the estimated penalty forms identified below.
 The updated forms will be released in conjunction with the release of other forms for the 2021 filing season and will be available at www.revenue.alabama.gov.

 What information should I include when submitting Form PWR?

-– The following information should be included in the explanation section on the form:
+– You should include the following information in the explanation section on the form:

 FAQ